Cover Letter for Internship Examples | How to Write (Format)

 Use the right keywords to grab attention

 Hiring managers receive several applications.
-Therefore, you must ensure that your cover letter for an internship contains specific keywords that the hiring manager may be looking for.
+Therefore, you must ensure that your cover letter contains specific keywords that the hiring manager may be looking for.
 These keywords can be obtained from the job description of the internship advertisement.
 Using keywords will grab the attention of the hiring manager.
 Suppose the job description states that you must be creative and have strong organization and planning skills.
-In that case, you must ensure that these keywords are included in your cover letter for the internship.
+In that case, you must ensure that these keywords are included in your cover letter.

 As a marketing student at New York University, my time has enabled me to acquire excellent communication skills and strong organizational and planning skills.
 It has also helped me develop creative marketing skills.